 The flight crew donned oxygen masks and levelled off at FL 180.
 The first officer then made a PAN call and requested a return to Port Moresby.
 After switching off the number one bleed air, as per the quick reference handbook for smoke and fumes, the flight crew observed smoke emanating from the air vents.
 The crew switched off the number 2 bleed air and depressurised the cabin once the aircraft had descended below FL 100, and the smoke dissipated.

-The Papua New Guinea Accident Investigation Commission (AIC) is investigating the incident and has requested assistance from the Australian Transport Safety Bureau (ATSB).
+The Papua New Guinea Accident Investigation Commission (AIC) investigated the incident and requested assistance from the Australian Transport Safety Bureau (ATSB).